opensource-observer/oso/docs/docs/contribute/impact-model.md

 ---
-title: Create Impact Metrics
+title: Propose an Impact Model
-sidebar_position: 3
+sidebar_position: 5
 ---

 Write dbt transforms to create new impact metrics in our data warehouse.